 - The incidence of kidney cancer begins to rise after the age of 40 and is highest in people aged between 60 and 70 years.

-- Several risk factors have been identified, including smoking, obesity, hypertension, long-term dialysis and von Hippel-Lindau disease.
+- Several risk factors have been identified, particularly smoking and obesity.

 - Add notes to any clinical page and create a reflective diary